GeoKnow/JSON-LD-ID-Template/README.md

 JSON-LD-ID-Template
 ===================

-Simple templating tool for dynamically generating '@id' attributes of instances.
+Simple templating tool for dynamically generating attributes, such as '@id' and '@type', on the instance level.
+It is meant to be used for cases, where the JSON structure is already aligned with the structure of a specific vocabulary, and no further transformations are necessary.

+If you need transformations, you may want to check out the (json-ld-macros project)[https://github.com/antoniogarrote/json-ld-macros].

 ## Example